• Skip to primary navigation

 Just a heads up before you start this recipe, you’ll need a fine-mesh strainer and some cheesecloth (or a nut milk bag) and at least 2 hours to let the ricotta cool.

-How Ricotta is Made in Italy
+How Whole Milk Ricotta is Made in Italy

 In Italian, ricotta means “twice-cooked” because leftover whey is cooked a second time.

 Traditionally, fresh ricotta is made by using the leftover whey from another cheese.
-The whey is mixed with a little raw milk, some ferments and heated to 85°C/185°F.
+The whey is mixed with a little raw milk, and some ferments and heated to 85°C/185°F.

 After the curds have been drained and cooled, the ricotta is ready to eat.